School of Information Sciences

 Cover of 74 (2) Libraries, Library Services, and Persons Living with Dementia

 The iSchool at Illinois is pleased to announce the publication of Library Trends 74 (2) "Libraries, Library Services, and Persons Living with Dementia."
 As guest editors Timothy J. Dickey and Sarah McNicol note in their introduction, an estimated fifty-five million people worldwide are living with dementia and that number is expected to increase to 139 million by 2050.
-A dementia diagnosis has a profound impact not only the person experiencing cognitive decline, but also family, friends, and colleagues.
+A dementia diagnosis has a profound impact not only on the person experiencing cognitive decline, but also on family, friends, and colleagues.
 The authors in this issue explore ways libraries can support people living with dementia and their caregivers through social and learning opportunities, resource provision, and reminiscence activities.

 This issue is published open access.